9th Annual Seminar & Tournament

 Yudansha Women’s Individuals

-🥇1st Place: Shannon Rabanal (Butokuden)
+🥇1st Place: Shannon Rabanal (Butokuden Irvine)

-🥉3rd Place: Emiko Kranz (Ken Zen)
+🥉3rd Place: Emiko Kranz (Ken-Zen)

 Yudansha Men’s Individuals

-🥇1st Place: Otto Herman (Pratt)
+🥇1st Place: Otto Herman (Pratt/Columbia/Ken-Zen)

 🥈2nd Place: Nigel DaSilva (Columbia University)

-🥉3rd Place: J. Wu (Cambridge)
+🥉3rd Place: Jie Wu (Cambridge)

 Open Dangai Individuals